Gema manual page

 - -odir directory

-- Specifies the output directory.
-For each input file that follows,
+Specifies the output directory.
+For each input file that follows, a

 - -otyp suffix